Call us: (601) 684-1250

 Central Sleep Apnea

 Central sleep apnea (CSA) is another type of sleep apnea.
 While far less common than obstructive sleep apnea, it is more severe.
 CSA develops because of a neurological condition.
 The brain is not functioning properly as it should, failing to tell the muscles to breathe properly during sleep.
-This is what causes blocked airways in sufferers.
+This results in pauses in breathing—not due to a blocked airway, but because the brain fails to send the correct signals to the breathing muscles.

 Symptoms of Sleep Apnea